Prosthodontic Programs in Canada

 The program is the newest in North America and will educate the next generation of leaders through intensive training in modern prosthodontics by global leaders in aesthetic dentistry, digital workflows, CAD/CAM technologies, dental microscopy, and placement and restoration of dental implants with a strong foundation of classic prosthodontics.
 The three-year program will lead to a Master of Science in Prosthodontics degree.
 Successful completion of the program will satisfy the formal training requirement for eligibility for the Royal College of Dentists of Canada Fellowship.
 Graduates will also be eligible for the American Board of Prosthodontics certification examination.

 All provincial and territorial regulatory bodies recognize the certificate of the National Dental Examining Board of Canada (NDEB).
-For more information on the NDEB exam and certificate, you may contact:
+For more information on the NDEB exams and certificate, you may contact:

 In order to write the NDEB exam, an individual must be a graduate of an accredited program in either Canada or the United States of America (USA).
 Reciprocal agreements currently do not exist with other countries.
 Graduates of dental programs outside of North America must take a two-year qualifying program at an accredited university.